Learning Outcomes

 Exam Warning

-In some states, anti-deficiency statutes or judicial doctrines may bar or limit deficiency judgments, especially for residential or purchase-money mortgages.
-Always check for local law restrictions in MBE questions.
+In some states, anti-deficiency statutes or judicial doctrines may bar or limit deficiency judgments, especially for residential or purchase-money mortgages, or after nonjudicial foreclosure.
+On the MBE, treat deficiency judgments as generally available unless the problem states a specific statute or rule limiting them.
+Then apply that local law.

 Revision Tip